Silver Star Mountain (Skamania County, Washington): Geography

 Silver Star Mountain lies in Skamania County, in the U.S. state of Washington.
 According to the North American Vertical Datum of 1988, it reaches an elevation of 4364 ft, though the Geographic Names Information System database lists its elevation at 4377 ft, and The Columbian gives its height as 4382 ft.
 The mountain lies in the western segment of the Middle Cascades.
 It is about 12 mi north of the western end of the Columbia River Gorge and is accessible from United States Forest Service roads connected to county roads and Washington state highways.
 Silver Star is located in the southwestern corner of the Gifford Pinchot National Forest, which encompasses an area of 1300000 acre in southwestern Washington state.

 The greater Silver Star Mountain area consists of an eroded plateau, largely made up of lava, with an average relief of about 2000 ft and reaching a local maximum elevation of 3000 ft.
 Unlike the rest of the western Cascade backcountry, it has a ridge-like appearance, creating a striking skyline similar to mountains further north in the Cascade Range.
 The area lacks trees and comprises steep cliffs, talus slopes, and meadows filled with wildflowers.

 The locale drains into the Washougal River and the Lewis River's East Fork, which flow to the south and west respectively.
 Erosion by these rivers has dissected the land, producing a relief of 2500 to 3000 ft.
 Precipitation reaches a peak during the winter season, usually deposited as snow that produces drifts, especially in deep canyons in the area.
 These drifts often remain until the summer, feeding small streams in the vicinity.
 Surface runoff has increased due to the removal of forest cover by historical fires, including large fires in 1902 and 1929.
-As a result, runoff has eroded gullies on local slopes and increased removal of soil.
+As a result, run off has eroded gullies on local slopes and increased removal of soil.
 However, there are talus slopes with heights up to 1200 ft, which cover a large percentage of the granodiorite.
 The granodiorite is not exposed at the summit or along main approach trails.
 Small cirque-like basins, likely carved out by small glaciers, occur in a few of the larger canyons, with depressions up to 75 ft in depth.
 These often host tarn lakes, and some support snowdrifts.

 Soil on and around the mountain has been eroded by repeated fires, including the Yacolt Burn in 1902 and 16 additional fires through 1929.
 Slow regrowth motivated the Civilian Conservation Corps to plant more trees during the 1930s, and terracing was also used during the 1960s to facilitate better vegetation regrowth.